debsouryadatta/AI-Image-Generator/README.md

-// Update Profile feature
+-> Update Profile feature

-43. We will be using material tailwind for the dialog component(shadcn/ui vite only with ts)
+43. We will be using shadcn ui for the dialog component